mendixlabs/generator-mendix/README.md

 ### Prerequisites

 First, you need to have NodeJs installed.
-After that, you need Yeoman and the generator
+After that, you need to install Yeoman and the generator:

 ```bash
 npm install -g yo generator-mendix